Humanitarian response to Typhoon Haiyan: Politics involving aid relief

-The aid contributions of China and the United States were given focus with regards to their involvement in the politics of the Philippines.
-Apart from having the two largest economies in the world, both countries are involved in a complex relationship with the island country.
-China is currently disputing the Spratly Islands in the South China Sea with the Philippines while the United States used to be an occupying power and currently has a mutual defense treaty with the islands.
+Media reports initially noted the disparate aid responses by the United States and China against the backdrop of rising tensions between the Philippines and China over the two countries's competing territorial claims in the South China Sea.

-China was initially criticized for its meager contribution of US$100,000 to the typhoon victims, which led to commentary about its disputes with the Philippines.
-Earlier in 2013, the Philippines sued China over the nine-dotted line.
-Commentators attribute this low amount to China's intentions to isolate the Philippines while strengthening its ties with the rest of Southeast Asia.
-The move had mixed reactions from the public of China with some commending its decision while others, such as The Global Times, insisted that China should be a responsible power.
-China later increased its contributions to US$1.4 million and sent its naval hospital ship Peace Ark for disaster relief."
+Fox News initially criticized China for its contribution of US$100,000 cash each from the government and the Chinese Red Cross to the typhoon victims, which led to commentary about its disputes with the Philippines.
+Earlier in 2013, the Philippines sued China over the nine-dash line.
+Western commentators attributed this low amount to China's intentions to isolate the Philippines while strengthening its ties with the rest of Southeast Asia.
+The move elicited mixed reactions from the Chinese public and government with some commending its decision while others, such as Global Times, a tabloid newspaper owned by the Chinese Communist Party, insisted that China should behave like a responsible power.
+China later increased its contributions by US$1.64 million and sent its naval hospital ship Peace Ark for disaster relief."

-The contributions of the United States was in contrast to that of China.
-It gave the Philippines an amount of US$20 million worth of aid apart from deploying the United States Marines in order to assist with the humanitarian operations.
-This was seen by observers as part of the Asia pivot that the United States government had previously announced.
+The United States gave the Philippines aid worth US$51.9 million and deployed the United States Marines, United States Navy and United States Air Force to assist with the humanitarian operations.
 The Philippine government had been discussing with the U.S. plans regarding the deployment of U.S. military troops within the country.
-Aid contributions of the U.S. was seen as a sign of goodwill in order to improve relations.
+An article in the journal Social Medicine said this was part of the "Asia pivot" that the United States government had previously announced, a foreign policy strategy it viewed as a plan to contain China, encircle it militarily, and prevent it from competing with American political influence in the region.